shajithkhan-dev/employee-salary-dashboard/README.md

 It simulates a real-world HR analytics scenario where decision-makers need visibility into salary structures and workforce experience distribution.

-Dataset Size: **10000 employees** across multiple job roles and education levels
+Dataset Size: **~10K+** employees across multiple job roles and education levels

+---

+## 🎯 Business Questions Addressed

+- How does salary scale with years of experience?
+- Which job roles and education levels drive higher compensation?
+- Where are compensation imbalances or structural patterns visible?
+- How is workforce experience distributed across salary bands?

 ---